 - a.
 Readings and Participation.
 Class attendance and participation are a required part of the course and will be considered in determining your grade.
 I will expect you to read the assigned readings before class and to be prepared to discuss them in class.
 I will select a few students to lead discussion for each class. - b.
 Case briefs.
 You will submit a number of case-briefs on the dates indicated in the syllabus.
-Please submit briefs on Blackboard before class.
+Please submit briefs on Canvas before class.
 Late briefs will be penalized 1⁄2 a mark; briefs that are more than a week late will not be accepted.
 Case briefs will be considered part of your participation grade.
-Each brief will be approximately a page in length, and will consist of the following information: - YOUR NAME, the title of the case, the court deciding the case, and the date of the decision. - A brief, one to three sentence summary of the facts. - A brief, one-sentence statement, in question form, of the issue(s) in the case. - A brief description of the court's decision, or "holding," on each of the issues and a brief summary/analysis of the legal basis for the decision and of the court's reasoning, including basic legal principles or relevant legal requirements. - c.
-Mid-Term Exam.
-There will be an in-class mid-term exam on Tuesday, February 28. - d.
-ICJ Mock Argument.
-You will participate in a mock argument before the ICJ.
-You will be graded on the 8-page paper you prepare and on your oral participation.
-The ICJ argument is scheduled for Thursday, April 20.
-Please make sure you can participate that day and in group preparation work the previous week.
-The paper will be due Monday, April 24 at 4:00 through the class Blackboard site. - e.
-Final Exam.
-There will be an in-class final exam, scheduled on Thursday, May 11, 10:10-12:10.
-Please avoid making travel or other arrangements that conflict with this final exam.
+Each brief will be approximately a page in length, and will consist of the following information: - YOUR NAME, the title of the case, the court deciding the case, and the date of the decision. - A brief, one to three sentence summary of the facts. - A one-sentence statement, in question form, of the issue(s) in the case. - A brief description of the court's decision, or "holding," on each of the issues, expressed as a rule of law. - A brief summary/analysis of the legal basis for the decision and of the court's reasoning.